wlittler/HTMLIntroductory/README.md

 # Resources

+## Homework

+Before class start you will have to have your homework turn in.
+You dont need to email anyone.
+We are going to have your GitHub account in file and we are going to be able to look at it from there.

+Here is a resource link on [how to upload your homework](syllabus/how-to-upload-homework.md) using GitHub.
+If you ever run into an issue and cannot upload for some reason email your homework in a ZIP file - use this as the ultimate resource.

 ## Books

 You are not required to purchase any of these books for this class.
 These are great reference books for learning if reading books is your way of learning.